sindi702/holbertonschool-shell/README.md

-# holbertonschool-shelL
+# Holbertonschool-shelL
-* *0.Where am I?
+0.Where am I?

-here

-* 1.What’s in there?
+1.What’s in there?

-here also

 2.There is no place like home